Funding opportunity

 Manufacturing research hubs for a sustainable future two will deliver a programme of innovative research in the engineering and physical sciences, related to the challenges in commercialising early-stage research and manufacturing.

-Manufacturing research hubs for a sustainable future two will complement and refresh EPSRC’s existing portfolio of future manufacturing research hubs and the first round of manufacturing research hubs for a sustainable future, and contribute to delivering EPSRC’s strategic delivery plan.
+Manufacturing research hubs for a sustainable future two will complement and refresh our existing portfolio of future manufacturing research hubs and the first round of manufacturing research hubs for a sustainable future, and contribute to delivering our strategic delivery plan.

-As such, you must clearly demonstrate in your application how your proposed hub will contribute to at least one of the following EPSRC priorities:
+As such, you must clearly demonstrate in your application how your proposed hub will contribute to at least one of our following priorities:

 • engineering net zero